 First things first, let’s review how car insurance normally works.
 You pay your insurer monthly, and in the event of an accident in which you, the policyholder, are involved, they will cover a percentage of damages (the specifics, of course, depend on the particular policy and amount of coverage you’ve worked out with your insurer).

 Now, the key word there is “accident” as insurance policies do not cover damages when the car accident was the result of your intentional actions.
 Now, you see where the rub might occur?
 Some insurers may argue that drinking is an intentional action: you knew drinking was dangerous, and yet you chose to drink, and, subsequently, chose to drive.
+There you are guilty of committing a USA crime.

 Thankfully, though, it’s not always the case that your insurer will follow this line of reasoning.
 While they may find that drinking (or taking drugs) was an intentional act on your part, and that you willingly drove while under the influence, they might just as well determine that you weren’t also intending to get into a collision.